Dactyloidae: Appearance and behavior

 Anoles vary in size.
 Males generally reach a larger size than females, but in a few species it is the other way around.
 Adults of most anoles are between 4 and 8 cm in snout-to-vent length, and between 10 and 20 cm in total length, including the tail.
 In the smallest, the five-striped grass anole, the snout-to-vent length is about 3 and 3.5 cm in females and males respectively, but it is a relatively long-tailed species.
 There are several large species that are more than 10 cm in snout-to-vent length.
 Males of the largest, the knight anole, reach up to about 19 cm in snout-to-vent length, 51 cm in total length, and 137 g in weight.
 There are both robust and gracile species, and the head shape varies from relatively broad to elongate.

 The tail of anoles varies, but mostly it is longer than the snout-to-vent length.
 Depending on exact species it can range from slightly shorter to about three times the snout-to-vent.
 The Caribbean twig ecomorph anoles, proboscis anole and "Phenacosaurus" anoles have a prehensile tail.
-Semi-aquatic anoles tend to have relatively tall, vertically flattened tails that aid in swimming.
+Semi-aquatic anoles tend to have relatively tall, vertically flattened tails that aid in swimming, and their skin has certain microstructures that make it hydrophobic, resulting in a thin film of air on the skin surface when submerged and preventing water from staying on when exiting the water.